Nondiscrimination & Non-harassment Policy

 Step A: Informal Resolution Process

 The Informal Resolution Process is voluntary and creates an avenue to attempt to resolve the concern through personal and cooperative meetings with the involved parties.
-If the informal resolution process does not resolve the individual’s concern, then he or she has the option of filing a Formal Discrimination Complaint (Step B).
+If the informal resolution process does not resolve the individual’s concern, then they have the option of filing a Formal Discrimination Complaint (Step B).
 The individual has the right to end the Informal Resolution Process at any time and begin the Formal Complaint Procedure.

 - Complaints of conduct or policies that may be in violation of the Nondiscrimination and Non-harassment Policy must be addressed to the Office of Equity & Inclusion either orally or in writing within a maximum of 180 days after the alleged conduct occurs.